-Nature-loving homeowners like to put out feeders, and plant certain flowers and shrubs, to lure birds into their backyards.
-That’s because birds not only lend more vigour and melody to the life of a garden, but they are also responsible for pollination and pest control.
+Nature-loving homeowners like to put out feeders and plant certain flowers and shrubs, to lure birds into their backyards.
+That’s because birds not only lend more vigor and melody to the life of a garden, but they are also responsible for pollination and pest control.

 But not every gardener wants birds sauntering onto their garden plots.
 Pigeons will devour entire heads of cabbage in the afternoon.
 Crows destroy corn crops by the acre in the countryside, and bluejays will loot your berry bushes almost completely bare of fruit.

 The Right Way to Keep Birds Out of Your Vegetable Garden

 Still, the wise gardener understands that birds perform an important function in the ecosystem.
 We recognize why we should ensure that avian populations don’t dwindle any faster than they are dwindling now.